 Do Termites Fly?

+Certain types of termites do fly, and spotting flying termites may be a sign that an infestation is beginning.
 When the weather warms up, termite colonies often begin to release reproductive winged termite swarmers, also known as alates, whose main purpose is to fly away, mate, and find a place to start a new colony.
+This typically occurs during termite swarming season, beginning in early spring as the weather warms up.
 At the same time, winged ants often leave their nests for the same purpose.
 Unfortunately, it can be hard to determine which flying insect is which.
 Making this distinction can be a big deal, as termites eat the cellulose found in wood and can cause major damage to nearby wooden structures if they are allowed to start new colonies.